Chart Color Schemes

 Employment

-Over the 12 months to September 2025, employment increased by 0.1%, labour force by 1.1%, leading to an unemployment rise of 0.9 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Park Avenue's employment mix suggests local employment should increase by 6.2% over five years and 13.3% over ten years.
+The ratio of 0.7 workers per resident indicates higher local employment opportunities than the norm.
+Over the year ending December 2025, labour force levels decreased by 3.4% and employment declined by 1.5%, leading to a fall in unemployment rate by 1.8 percentage points.
+In contrast, Regional Qld saw employment grow by 0.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Park Avenue's employment mix indicates local employment should increase by approximately 6.2% over five years and 13.3% over ten years, although this is a simplified extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment